9 Tips to Guide your Child through their School’s Math Tracking

 - More kids will take an honors 7th grade math course that combines 7th and 8th grade math.
 The following year they’ll take middle school algebra described above.

 - Majority of kids take algebra in 9th grade, and geometry in 10th here in our New Jersey suburbs.
-Since the SAT’s include algebra and geometry, this track can still position students for great scores on their SAT.
+Since the SAT’s include algebra and geometry, this track can still position students for great scores on their SAT and careers in STEM.
 In high school this track is often referred to as “College Preparatory.”
 It is doing just that, preparing kids for college.

 - There may be class sections that are co-taught by a regular education and a special education teacher.
 The material might be the same or somehow modified for children needing extra supports.
 E.g., extra time for tests depending on the kids needs that year.
 Some sections might have a less qualified teacher’s aide instead of a co-teacher.